nabla-containers/nabla-linux/README.md

 This is an experimental type of Linux Virtual Machine that does not use a hypervisor (no monitor, no emulation, no HW virtualization).
-A guest runs multiple processes on the same address-space as a single userspace process on top of 12 syscalls (sandboxed using seccomp).
+A guest runs multiple processes on the same address-space as a single host process on top of 12 syscalls (sandboxed using seccomp).
 The guest kernel is a modified Linux configured with User-Mode-Linux (UML) and no-MMU.

 # Try it with this one-liner